 For some couples, with the right dialogue, those are totally solvable problems.
 For others they can create serious conflict.
 If you have topics in your relationship that keep causing tension and conflict, you may have an perpetual, unsolvable problem on your hands.

-Trying to solve unsolvable problems with a ‘either-or’ solution – they stop or start doing the thing that makes you crazy – rather than talking about them and how to work with or around them will create ongoing frustration and eventually gridlock in your communication.
+Trying to solve unsolvable problems with an ‘either-or’ solution rather than talking about how to work with or around them, will create ongoing frustration and eventually gridlock.

-You anchored firmly on one side of the problem and your partner just as firmly anchored on the other side.
-When you get to that point in a relationship, it can be really challenging to figure out how to work together.
+When a problem becomes gridlocked – you anchored firmly on one side of the problem and your partner just as firmly anchored on the other – it can be really challenging to figure out how to work together.

 Recognizing perpetual problems for what they are and working towards a compromise vs trying to control and change your partner through your behaviours will prove way more effective in the long run.

-Sometimes you have to accept that part of the cost (that accompanies the payoff of being with your partner) is that they will be late or they will leave their dishes in the sink etc. If that’s the case, you’ll want to look at why you’re so annoyed and talk about that.
+Sometimes you have to accept that part of the price you pay to be in a relationship with your partner, is that they’ll do things that annoy you.
+If that’s the case, you’ll want to look at why you’re so annoyed and talk about that.
 In some cases, it’s better just to let it go.